 I have a Ph.D. in Chaos & Nonlinear Dynamics, with a passion for data and finding patterns, so I naturally gravitate towards complexity and uncertainty.
 I am also a tech entrepreneur with multiple successful exits and with spectacular failures too :-).
 Over the years, I had the good fortune of working with great engineers and scientists who have helped me with my insatiable appetite for learning, coding, and computational experiments.
 This website is an effort to help others and to give back to the community in hopes of generating good karma.

 For the past few years, I've been managing a team of engineers, working on interesting optimization problems, implementing machine learning algorithms, and poking at big data.

 Hopefully, interesting and practical techniques!

 Half a century ago, the pioneers of chaos theory discovered that the “butterfly effect” makes long-term prediction impossible.
 That was before machine learning became a commodity in solving difficult engineering problems.
-In this website, I share my experimentation with machine learning models for a chaotic dynamical system.
-It is designed with practicality in-mind, ie more importance is given to to computational techniques and understanding than to laying out the theoretical framework.
+In this website, I share my experimentation with machine learning models using chaotic dynamical systems.
+All work is done with practicality in-mind, i.e. more importance is given to to computational techniques and understanding than to laying out the theoretical framework.

 Anyone interested in learning more about chaos, complexity, and machine learning.
 That being said, there are some prerequisites: I assume you know Python and you also have basic knowledge of chaos and nonlinear dynamics.
 If you don't, I recommend the following books to get you started: